Jaylen Watkins, CB, Florida (HT: 5’11½”; WT: 194 lbs)

 As a member of the most talented defensive backfield in college football in 2013, Watkins was put into a role that he didn’t have much experience in.
 The film shows that Watkins was the best cornerback on Florida, with all of the physical abilities that can allow him to become a starting player for most NFL teams.
 Being scheme-diverse will help Watkins succeed.
 He should be selected on day two of the NFL draft.

-Draft Projection: Third Round
+Draft Projection: Second Round